facebookarchive/jsgamebench/README.md

+# Archived Repo

+This is an archived project and is not currently being developed by Facebook.
+Please do not file issues or pull-requests against this repo.
+If you wish to continue to develop this code yourself, we recommend you fork it.

+Proceed and be bold!

 # jsgamebench

 JSGameBench exists to explore HTML5’s game performance limits.
 For version 0.1, the focus is sprite performance a player is likely to see.
 Scoring is how many sprites are drawn, so large scores are better.
 Going forward, we want to collect peak and average scores for browsers across a range of hardware configurations.
 We hope JSGameBench helps the community improve game performance and we look forward to HTML5 game engine developers improving on our ideas and crushing these number!